RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Your mind can enter the focused mode when you try to solve a specific problem and look at all details required to solve the problem.

-An analogy for modes of learning := To make a wall, you need ...
+An analogy may be helpful for understanding why you need to switch between the modes of learning.
+To make a strong wall, you need to place the bricks evenly apart with mortar between each brick.
+With just bricks and no mortar, the wall won't have any "glue" holding it togethe.
+It will be unstable and collapse.
+The same is true if you just use the focus mode.
+You need to take a break and look at the big picture to place mortar and allow it to dry.
+If you only use the diffuse mode, you won't know how to do specific problems and will only understand the general idea.
+It's like trying to build a wall when you don't have enough bricks.

 ## Working Memory (ToDo)

-## Procrastination (ToDo)
+## Procrastination

-Procrastination shares features wiht addiction.
-When you think of studying you get an unhappy feeling so your mind tries to distract you to feel happy temporarily.
+Procrastination shares features with addiction and is an attempt to switch your mental attention away from something painful.
+When you think of studying you get an unhappy feeling so your mind tries to distract you into do something else so you feel happy temporarily.
 This affect often snowballs.

 Whenever you find yourself procrastinating, try to identify the cues that cause it and create a plan to redirect it into a cue for something productive.